senthelazy/Credentials_and_FaceID/README.md

 3,Provided readCredentials, get the credentials from Keychain.

-4,verifyFaceID, check if the biometry match, if match,get the credentials from keychain.
+4,verifyFaceID, get the credentials from keychain if the biometry match.

 5,remember to add Privacy - Face ID Usage Description to info.pilst